19hours/sg-statutes/Acts/Employment Act.md

 (b) one week’s notice if he has been so employed for 26 weeks or more but less than 2 years;

-(c) 2 week’s notice if he has been so employed for 2 years or more but less than 5 years; and
+(c) 2 weeks’ notice if he has been so employed for 2 years or more but less than 5 years; and

 (d) 4 weeks’ notice if he has been so employed for 5 years or more.